 Japan Plans Extra Bond Issuance That May Fuel Fiscal Fears

-• Japan's Prime Minister Sanae Takaichi's cabinet has approved a draft supplementary budget for the fiscal year ending March 2026, amounting to 18.303 trillion yen (approximately $117.10 billion).
-This decision reflects the government's intent to stimulate the economy amid ongoing financial challenges.
+• Prime Minister Sanae Takaichi's cabinet has approved a draft supplementary budget of 18.303 trillion yen (approximately $117.10 billion) for the fiscal year ending March 2026, which may raise concerns about Japan's fiscal health.
+This move comes amid ongoing economic challenges and pressures on public finances.

 — via World Pulse Now AI Editorial System